rashmie/OMOPVaccineMapping/README.md

  Python implementation of a method introduced to automatically identify mapping inconsistencies among OMOP vaccine concepts.
 The paper can be found at:

 ## Requirements
- Pandas is required to run this code.
+ Pandas (1.2.4 recommended) is required to run this code.

 ## Inputs
  Takes two inputs: